PrecisionGuessworks/2026-Template/README.txt

 TODO:

 - clean up
-- Find out why ratio in sim is not Right
+- Find out why ratio in sim is not right
+        Its close.
+Arm looks right, ele does not

 - Try to fix magcoder in sim

+- PathPlanner is not in vendep but in java folder sooo yeah
 ------------------------------- Controller Layouts --------------------------------------

 Driver: